If your company was not incorporated in Utah, but you wish to do business there, you need to register as a foreign entity with the state.

 For LLCs, Corporations (for-profit and non-profit), and LPs, all require a Certificate of Good Standing dated within 90 days of the application.
 Also, Utah requires a Registered Agent within the state with a physical address.

-Keep in mind that even if the State of Utah does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+Keep in mind that even if a Utah Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

 Once you have Foreign Qualification in Utah, the State of Utah requires all LLCs, Corporations (for-profit and non-profit), and LPs to submit an annual report.
 These reports must be submitted to the Utah Division of Corporations and Commercial Code each year at the end of the month of your anniversary date of when you started your business in Utah.
 (Example - If you started your business November 15th, you will have until November 30th to file your annual report.)